Sorlock - Sorcerer Warlock Multiclass Build - Baldur's Gate 3 (BG3)

 A very powerful spell that gives an additional action point.
 In a sense, you can cast two spells.
 Add ![]() ![]() |

 This is the first dip into the Warlock multiclass.
-Unfortunately, we do not get the most important bonuses yet, however, it will still be helpful
+Unfortunately, you do not get the most important bonuses yet, however, it will still be helpful

 Class